Explore the Dalmatian Coast by bike on this Croatian cycling adventure.

 To complete this trip it is important that you are both confident and competent in riding a bicycle.

-While the cycling distances on this trip are relatively short (the longest ride is only 50 kilometres) the terrain of the Dalmatian Coast is naturally hilly and the climate often warm.
+While the cycling distances on this trip are relatively short (the longest ride is only around 60 kilometres) the terrain of the Dalmatian Coast is naturally hilly and the climate often warm.
 You’ll need a reasonable level of fitness to enjoy the trip, but remember we will always have the support vehicle on hand if you need to take a break for an hour or a day.

 As our riding is done mostly on sealed roads with the occasional gravel cycle path there are no technical cycling skills required.
 Given there will be hills, we do suggest practicing riding downhill so you are comfortable with this once the trips begins.